Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

+\item For the joint evolution of $\{(q_t,g_t)\}_{t \geq 0}$ in (\ref{eq:joint_flow_intro}), under this condition of a dimension-free LSI for the posterior laws $\{P_{g_t}(\bvarphi \mid \y)\}$ established above, we show local convergence of $\{g_t\}_{t \geq 0}$ to a near-NPMLE within a time horizon that is linear in $(n,p)$, provided that $\bar F_n$ is convex on the sub-level set $\{g:\bar F_n(g) \leq F_n(q_0,g_0)\}$ defined by the initial condition $(q_0,g_0)$. \end{itemize} We note that these results for the univariate evolutions of $g_t$ and $q_t$ may be of independent interest in other applications involving NPMLE in the Gaussian sequence model and posterior sampling in the linear model, respectively.

-We note that while the convergence guarantees in this paper are stated for the continuous-time flow (\ref{eq:joint_flow_intro}), we believe that they also yield useful insights that pave the way to a discrete-time analysis.
-We discuss this and a few other interesting directions for future research in Section \ref{sec:conclusion}.
+While the convergence guarantees in this work are stated for the continuous-time gradient flow (\ref{eq:joint_flow_intro}), we believe they yield useful insights for an analysis also of the corresponding EBflow algorithm.
+We discuss this and other directions for future work in Section \ref{sec:conclusion}. \end{enumerate}

+The remainder of the paper is organized as follows: The gradient flow and resulting EBflow method are motivated and discussed further in Section \ref{sec:method}.
+Theoretical results are presented and discussed in Section \ref{sec:theory}.
+Numerical simulations and discussions of parameter tuning are provided in Section \ref{sec:simulation}.
+Directions for future work are discussed in Section \ref{sec:conclusion}.